 Contact Dr. Melda Isaac for a Consultation

-What is a Whisper erbium laser peel?
+What is an erbium laser peel?

 Erbium can yield a visible difference in the skin’s overall appearance with minimal downtime.
 This “laser peel” is used to soften fine lines, reduce the appearance of pore size, smooth uneven skin tone and texture, and clear unwanted brown spots caused by sun damage in the right candidate.
 This safe and effective treatment stimulates skin turnover and promotes the formation of collagen and elastin fibers that helps to strengthen the skin.

-Because the Whisper erbium laser peel is less ablative than CO2 lasers, there is generally less recovery time required after sessions, and less pain involved as well.
+Because the erbium laser peel is less ablative than CO2 lasers, there is generally less recovery time required after sessions, and less pain involved as well.
 A topical anesthetic will be used in order to make the treatment as comfortable as possible, but be advised that each patient has a different pain tolerance level.
 Dr. Melda Isaac will nonetheless do her best to ensure that each patient is as comfortable as possible during a treatment.

 Anyone who has skin affected by fine lines, acne scars, or uneven skin pigmentation can be a good candidate for this treatment.
 Although results can often be seen after just one treatment, typically three to five sessions are needed for full results, so this treatment is for someone who is able to make a time commitment.
 The results should be worth it, however, as after the full three to five sessions the skin can potentially be completely rejuvenated, with a smooth, youthful appearance!